qlawmarq/resume/MasakiYoshiiwa_rejume.md

 #### Web/Mobile app development for multiple services

-- Developed multiple web/mobile app and their api and their CI/CD Workflow, by internal and external request.
+- To help clients digitalization and increase their productivity, developed multiple web/mobile app and their api and their infrastructure and CI/CD Workflow.
 - Application Technologies
   - React.js
   - TypeScript